Farzan-I/Farzan-CV/README.md

 ### Excellent Communicator

 * While at [deVere Group](#devere-acuma-devere-group-may-2016-to-nov-2016), many clients felt in the dark in regards to their investments.
-I provided quarterly reports to clients and provided weekly updates on their investments after two weeks of joining the team.
-This put a client's mind at ease, built rapport during uncertain times, increased our revenue as there was more transparency they wanted to invest more and in turn created a customer for life
+I provided quarterly reports, as well as weekly updates on their investments within two weeks of joining the team.
+This put a client's mind at ease, built rapport during uncertain times, created more transparency that led to more investment and in turn created a customer for life.
 * Coding can be a daunting feat, especially if there's no clarity.
-At [Makers](#makers-academy-mar-2022-to-jul-2022), I learnt how to use Trello and Miro boards to build a better understanding of the features, objectives and direction that a project/task should go down.
-This involved writing user stories to see the application from the client's perspective,
+At [Makers](#makers-academy-mar-2022-to-jul-2022), I learnt how to use Trello and Miro boards effectively to build a better understanding of the features, objectives and direction that a project/task should go towards.
+This involved writing user stories to see the app from the client's perspective, creating tickets to keep track of progress and diagramming the sequence of the framework we would use.
+This resulted in coherence between the frontend, backend as well as the teams I was in to create some production quality [projects](#projects).
+* My written communication skills have been furthered in my [blogs](https://medium.com/@farzanimanzadeh), as well as the README's in my [projects](#projects).

 * ENDPOINT

-Providing direction and a clear outline of the task at hand in the various Makers [projects](#projects) I've been in demonstrates my ability to get my point across and translate it into production quality code.
-This
-* My written communication skills have been furthered in my [blogs](https://medium.com/@farzanimanzadeh), as well as the README's in my [projects](#projects)
+*

 ### Natural leader